 Extended character set

-Multi™ supports all Latin Plus languages including Central European (CE).
+Multi™ supports major European Latin Languages including Latin-based Central European (CE).
 See the complete Character set.